 - Protect from pests

-Following are some of the fastest growing vegetables and fruits that are sure to keep your table full of nutritious treats.
+Following are some of the fastest-growing vegetables and fruits that are sure to keep your table full throughout your growing season.

 The Fastest Growing Vegetables and Fruits

 1. Sunflower shoots – 12 Days

 This might seem like an odd start, but Jerusalem artichokes are of the sunflower family, so it stands to reason that its distant cousin could be edible.
 You eat sunflower shoots as they appear with their first leaves.
 They are tiny, but delicious and packed full of nutrition.

 The shoots appear after just 12 days; just plant a handful of seeds in a large seed tray for a quick and easy harvest.
 The plant isn’t going to grow to maturity, so you don’t particularly need depth – a couple of inches of growing medium will be fine.
 Lightly cover your seeds with soil or whatever growing medium you are using and keep it moist.

 Once the shoots have appeared and have grown two healthy leaves, they’re ready to eat.
 Don’t leave the shoots too long to harvest, because the larger theygrow, the more bitter they become.

 2. Radishes – 21 days